Leading architects of India pitch for sustainability in future architecture | Education

 Khan pitched for incorporating sustainability in future architecture, saying, ''architecture should be oriented toward environment''.

-He emphasised on the legacy of Indian architectural styles, from ancient period to Mughal era to British rule and eventually of the style that emerged post-Independence.
+He emphasized the legacy of Indian architectural styles, from the ancient period to the Mughal era to British rule and eventually of the style that emerged post-Independence.

 ''Given the way, we moving forward now, it seems the future of architecture (in India) is in safe hands,'' he said.